Showing posts with label eurozone. Show all posts

 The southeastern European countries of Bulgaria and Croatia have been approved by the European Union's central bank to take the next step towards joining the Eurozone - the organization of countries that officially use the euro as their shared currency.
 As new participants in the "European Exchange Rate Mechanism II" (ERM II or ERM-2), Croatia and Bulgaria are on track to adopt the euro after a 2-3 year waiting period - likely on January 1, 2024.

-Which Countries Use the Euro in 2020?
+Which Countries Used the Euro in 2020?
 (Map of the Eurozone)

-This Eurozone map and explainer article have been updated to July 2020.
-The article was originally published in June 2016, and the earliest version of the map appeared in a 2014 news article.
+This is the archived 2020 version of our Eurozone map and explainer article, which itself was updated from an article originally published in June 2016, with the earliest version of the map appearing in a 2014 news post.

 Map of the Eurozone (euro area), showing which countries use the euro as their currency.
 Includes members, pre-members (ERM II or ERM-2 waiting area), EU non-members using the euro, and other EU countries (color blind accessible).
 Updated for July 2020 with the entry of Croatia and Bulgaria into the ERM-II.